FCBGP/rpki-rpa-verification/draft-xu-sidrops-rpa-verification.md

 An eBGP router that conforms to this specification MUST implement RPA-based AS_PATH verification procedures defined below.
 These procedures operates in a two-stage process:

 1. Per-AS Verification: At the first stage, each AS in the AS_PATH is evaluated individually based on its corresponding RPA object, if available.
 This stage validates whether each AS's declared routing path is consistent with the received AS_PATH attributes.
-2. Path-Level Verification: At the second stage, the system derives an overall path verification result by aggregating the outcomes of the per-AS verifications.
+2. Path-Level Verification: At the second stage, the system derives an overall path verification status by aggregating the outcomes of the per-AS verifications.
 The final status reflects the consistency and completeness of the entire path with respect to the available RPAs.

 ## Per-AS Verification Algorithm